sack212/BasicAzureCamp/Presentation/API/Demo.md

 11. Click **Launch Request**
 12. Leave the project in Visual Studio open for future demos

-## Demo 2: Connecting to a Deployed API App using a Smart Client (Postman)
+## Demo 2: Connecting to an API App

+This demo	shows how to use a desktop client to connect to an API App instance.

 > This demo requires you to complete Demo 1 first.
 The following demo requires Postman (Chrome Standalone Extension).
 You can use other tools such as Fiddler.

 1. Open the Postman client
 2. Click the **Import** button at the top of the application